Spot, Treat, and Prevent Canine Acral Lick Granuloma

 "Acral Lick Granuloma" is a very bothersome and risky condition for your dog.
 You should make sure that you are always paying attention to your dog's behavior and overall health.

 - Always run your hands all over the dog's body.
 This is an effective way of checking for any sensitivity, especially in the front legs.

 - Make sure to check on your dog regularly.
 This is to see what the dog does, even when he or she is not with you.

 - Once you notice habitual licking, wrap the area with a bandage.

 - Put drops of essential oils such as lavender on the bandaged area.

-- Communicate with your vet at all times with regard to this condition so that it can be addressed properly.
+- Communicate with your vet at all times regarding this condition so it can be addressed properly.